 Sometimes you’ll hear someone say that keto-ers can’t eat fruit because they “don’t eat carbs.”
-They really mean that keto folks don’t eat sugar, which is still a gross oversimplification because keto people absolutely do eat carbs.
+Untrue.
+Keto folks absolutely do eat carbs, save for zero-carb keto-carnivores.
 If you’re eating according to the Keto Reset Diet, you’ll start by aiming for 50 grams of carbohydrates per day—perhaps somewhat less if you are dealing with type 2 diabetes or metabolic syndrome—with some wiggle room if most of your carbs come from above-ground veggies and avocados.

 From the point of view of the Keto Reset, we want you to choose your carb sources from among those included on the Primal Blueprint Food Pyramid.
 That means no grains or added sugars, but eating nutrient-dense vegetables and, yes, even some fruit if you wish.

 When picking the “best” fruits for keto, it comes down to how many carbs are in a serving.
 Higher carb fruits are going to be harder to incorporate into a keto diet while still allowing room for the liberal intake of vegetables and avocados encouraged in the Keto Reset.